Belarus frees 52 political prisoners as US lifts some sanctions on its national airline

 There have been signs of Trump seeking a thaw with Lukashenko — much as he has with Russian President Vladimir Putin.

-Trump announced in a social media posting following the call — his first publicized engagement with Belarussian leader during his second term — that the purpose of the conversation was to thank Lukashenko for the June prisoner release, which followed the visit of a senior U.S. envoy.
+Trump announced in a social media posting following the call — his first publicized engagement with Belarussian leader during his second term — that the purpose of the conversation was to thank Lukashenko for the June prisoner release.

 But the U.S. leader said the two also talked about the potential release of many more being held in Belarus.